casaislabs/TimeShift-NFT/README.md

     The `tokenURI` function returns a base64-encoded SVG whose color changes with the time of day.

 - **Robust Error Handling:**
-    Querying a non-existent token reverts with `"Token no existe"`.
+    Querying a non-existent token reverts with `"Token does not exist"`.

 ---